Dial down the heat

 What are the best shiny hair products?
 Using products that contain heat protective ingredients is also key to keeping your hair its healthiest and shiniest.
 The Prose leave-in conditioner helps to protect strands from heat up to 450 degrees.

 Get frequent trims

+Did you know shinier hair can come from simply more frequent hair trims?
 Split, fried ends are a dead giveaway to overgrown, dry, dull hair.
 Aim to get just the old ends trimmed off approximately three to four times a year, especially if you also get your hair chemically treated (color or relaxing) several times a year.
-We’re not suggesting you get a major cut, but even trimming off a half-inch will make hair look healthier and shinier.
+We’re not suggesting you get a major cut, but even trimming off a half-inch will make for shinier hair.

 How often do you get your hair trimmed?

 If you’re prone to split ends, incorporate ingredients into your hair care routine that focus on sealing and protecting hair, like avocado oil, which is one of the few oils that can actually deeply penetrate the hair shaft to strengthen hair from the inside, preventing split ends from developing.
 Or, black currant oil, which seals and coats strands with moisture so that they don’t lose hydration, making hair stronger and more flexible.

 Healthy hair starts at the roots, that means making sure the environment where hair grows is in optimum condition.
 You want to treat your scalp skin with as much TLC as you would the skin on your face.
 That means, feeding it the necessary vitamins and ingredients that will keep hair follicles clear and keep bad scalp bacteria at bay.